gb160/gb160.github.io/installation_unsigned.md

 **Remember this ipa is not signed, if your iDevice is not jailbroken YOU have to sign the app before you can install it.**

-**The unsigned ipa for v1.2.1 is still being tested (although so far we have zero problems reported)...however if you are in any doubt stay on v1.1.10 for now**

 ### To install on a non-jailbroken device